asarafoglou-ptns/Quak-ImproveYourSelfesteem/README.md

 After working through the introduction, you will be shown the main app.
 You can navigate through the app by clicking the tabs at the top of the page.
 ![Navigation tabs](ImproveYourSelfesteem/inst/images/Howto_tabnav.png)
 ![Navigation tabs](ImproveYourSelfesteem/inst/images/whitebook_entry.png)

+### Running the indivdual functions

+Alternatively, if you do not want to run the entire shiny app, you can run the individual functions. save_whitebook_entry can be used to save an indivudual whitebook entry to a specified csv file. save_likelihood_selfimage can be used to save a likelihood of the desired positive self-image rating to a specified csv file. generate_wordcloud can be used to make a wordcloud of a dataframe with columns "word" and "freq", such as is created by the save_whitebook_entry function.
+Be sure to first load the csv dataset as a dataframe in R. generate_likelihood_plot can be used to make a likelihood graph of a dataframe with columns "date" and "likelihood_selfimage", such as is created by the save_likelihood_selfimage function.
+Be sure to first load the csv dataset as a dataframe in R.
+For more information, read the documentation of each function, for example by running: ?ImproveYourSelfesteem::save_whitebook_entry

 ## Example application